Hemalv02/llvm_android/README.md

 $ python toolchain/llvm_android/build.py
 ```

-If building on Linux, pass the `--no-build-windows` to `build.py` to skip
+If building on Linux, pass `--no-build windows` to `build.py` to skip
 building Clang for Windows.

 More Information